Personnel Policy Manual

 l.
 Jury Duty

-An employee who is obligated to serve as a juror or as a court witness will receive full pay less the jury duty received.
+An employee who is obligated to serve as a juror or as a court witness will receive full pay.
 The employee must present proof of jury duty, subpoena, and fees received to the Director before pay will be made for the time absent from work.

 District Headquarters employees who have scheduled annual leave, sick leave, or other approved leave will not lose annual leave, sick leave or other approved leave during the time absent from work for jury duty or court appearance.

 Non-payroll employees and branch librarians should contact local governing authorities about policies regarding jury duty and court appearances.

 An employee on leave for military service in the Armed Forces of the United States will be reinstated with the library upon completion of military service, in accordance with the requirements of applicable Federal law.

 Whistleblower protection is mandated by Michigan law.
 Iosco-Arenac District Library requires the Board of Trustees and all employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 It is contrary to the values of the Iosco-Arenac District Library for anyone to retaliate against any board member, employee or volunteer who in good faith reports an ethics violation or suspected violation of law or regulation governing the operations of the District Library.
 Retaliation against someone who has reported a violation in good faith is subject to discipline up to and including termination of employment.
 The Chairperson of the District Library Board of Trustees is designated as the person to receive, investigate and respond to reported violations that are submitted in writing.
 Anyone filing a written complaint concerning a violation or suspected violation must have reasonable grounds for believing the information disclosed indicates a violation.
 Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.

 (back to top)